KemalEmirhan/emirhan.github.io/README.md

 ## 🎨 Styling

 This project uses TailwindCSS for styling.
 All components are styled with utility classes for consistency and maintainability.
+The design follows a minimalist approach with smooth transitions using `duration-150` for optimal user experience.

+## 🔒 Type Safety & Validation

+This project leverages **Zod** for comprehensive type safety and runtime validation:

+- **Schema-first approach** - All data structures are defined using Zod schemas
+- **Runtime validation** - Data is validated at runtime to ensure type safety
+- **Type inference** - TypeScript types are automatically inferred from Zod schemas
+- **Icon system** - Icon registry and props are fully typed and validated
+- **Account links** - Social media links are validated for proper URL format and color codes
+- **Age calculation** - Birth date validation ensures accurate age calculation

+### Key Features

+- **Icon Registry** - Centralized SVG icon management with type-safe props
+- **Account Links** - Validated social media links with proper URL and color validation
+- **Custom Hooks** - Type-safe custom hooks like `useAge` for dynamic age calculation
+- **Component Props** - All component props are validated using Zod schemas

 ## 🚀 Deployment